readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 As part of the initial setup for your Read the Docs site, you need to create a **configuration file** called ``.readthedocs.yaml``.

-The configuration file tells the platform what specific settings to use for your project.
+The configuration file tells Read the Docs what specific settings to use for your project.

-..
-TODO: This isn't really how-to content.
-We might want to add "Configuration as Code" or similar to our features in order to deal with this.
-..
-I have another PR open where this is added.

-..
-By using a configuration file,
-.. you can tailor the behavior of Read the Docs to match your project's specific needs.
-..
-In addition that that,
-.. using a configuration file can capture important configuration options that might otherwise break in the future if left undefined.

 This how-to guide covers:

 #.
 Where to put your configuration file.
 #.
 Templates to setup your configuration file from scratch.
 #.
 The most basic sections in the configuration file that can help you get started.
+#.
+Next steps

 .. seealso::

    :doc:`/tutorial/index`.
      Following the steps in our tutorial will help you setup your first documentation project.

-   :doc:`/config-file/index`.
-     The complete list of all possible ``.readthedocs.yaml`` settings, including the optional settings not covered in on this page.

 Where to put your configuration file